SWastling/dcmsort/CONTRIBUTING.md

 # Contributing

-This is a personal project, I'm not expecting contributions.
+This is a personal project, hence contributions aren't expected.
 This guide is intended to be a reference for myself.

 ## Developing

-1. Activate the virtual environment in which tox is installed
+1. Activate the virtual environment in which `tox` is installed

     ```bash
-    source dcmsort-env/bin/activate
+    source dcmsort-tox-env/bin/activate
     ```

-2. Before making any modification call tox to run the linters (isort, black and flake8) then the tests, and coverage:
+2. Call `tox` to check the formatting and style (`isort`, `black` and `flake8`) run the tests, and check testing coverage:

     ```bash
     tox
     ```

-3. Make your changes
+3. Make your changes and modify the appropriate tests

-4. After making any modifications auto-format the code with with the tox format option which in this case calls isort and black:
+4. Auto-format the code with `isort` and `black` using `tox`:

     ```bash
     tox -e format